-In the case of a resident who becomes a permanent resident on or after 9 April 2001 the value of any dwelling which he would otherwise normally occupy as his only or main residence should be disregarded for the first 12 weeks of a permanent stay.
+O7004 In the case of a resident who becomes a permanent resident on or after 9 April 2001 the value of any dwelling which they would otherwise normally occupy as their only or main residence should be disregarded for the first 12 weeks of a permanent stay.
 This may not be their first permanent admission to permanent residential care.
-See Annex B of Circular HDL (2003)7.